Low Pay, High Skill: The Economics of Prison Labour in Telangana

 [Insert Flowchart: Challenges and Interventions – Start with "Low Wages" → "Advocate Equitable Pay" → "Improved Motivation"; branch for equipment and stigma with solutions like "Corporate Partnerships" and "Awareness Campaigns."]

-To amplify benefits:
+To further amplify the impact:

 - Advocating for Equitable Wages: Align with minimums for sustained participation.